charlesbrandt/public/code/api/postgresql.md

 ### Show tables

-Supposedly `\dt` should work:
+Usually `\dt` should work:

 ```
 \dt
 ```

-but I needed to use the following select statement
+Occasionally, I've needed to use the following select statement

 ```
 SELECT *